theatre-js/theatre/packages/dataverse/docs/GET_STARTED.md

 ### `usePrism()`

-You can also use derivations inside of React components with the `usePrism()` hook, which accepts a dependency array for the second argument.
-All the derivations whose values are tracked should be included in the dependency array.
+You can also use derivations inside of React components with the `usePrism()` hook from the `@theatre/react` package, which accepts a dependency array for the second argument.
+All the values that are tracked should be included in the dependency array.

+> Note that all the changes of the derivations' values inside the callback
+> function (first argument of `usePrism()`) will be tracked, since `usePrism()`
+> uses the `prism()` function under the hood.
+However, if the derivations are
+> not provided in the dependency array of `usePrism()`, then it will not know if
+> the derivations themselves have changed.
+Don't worry if it sounds confusing,
+> we'll cover this behavior later.

+#### A simple example

-An example for this would be having a Box that contains the width and height of a div (let's call it `panel`).
-Imagine that you want to have a button that changes the width of the `panel` to a random number when clicked.
+Here's a simple example: we have a Box that contains the width and height of a div (let's call it `panel`).
+Imagine that we want to have a button that changes the width of the `panel` to a random number when clicked.

 ```typescriptreact
 import {Box} from '@theatre/dataverse'